FPGAwars/apio/docs/source/user_guide/env_commands/cmd_drivers.rst

     apio drivers [OPTIONS]

 Description
 -----------

 Enable/Disable the FTDI drivers.

 * Linux: add a rules file.
-It requires to reboot.
+It may require a reboot.
 * Mac OSX: configures FTDIUSBSerialDriver and AppleUSBFTDI keys.
 * Windows: opens a web browser with a tutorial.